PhysicsA.gif

 For a pendulum system, the natural period of oscillation is given by:

-where l is the length of the string and g the acceleration due to gravity.
+where l is the length of the string and g the acceleration of free fall.

 Example 1: